 Are there new opportunities that make this project level approach to M&V scalable for programs (i.e. multiple customers)?

 From a technical perspective, yes.
-Techniques to determine the “predictablility” and “forecastability of customers exist, and can help identify a group of appropriate building types to include in such programs.
+Techniques to determine the “predictablility” and “forecastability” of customers exist, and can help identify a group of appropriate building types to include in such programs.
 Many software companies, or other engineering service providers with the required modeling and analysis capability can currently provide this service.

 A larger segment of ‘meter-based approach’ customers may be included under Option B Retrofit Isolation or building submeters.
 However there are more issues to contend with using this approach: metering costs and accuracy, quality of data, accessibility of monitoring platform.
 One primary benefit with Option B approaches is the proportionately higher fraction of savings as compared to the system’s annual energy use.
 If the metering issues are resolved, there is less pressure to have high levels of modeling accuracy to achieve the same confidence limits in savings.

-The scalability is supported by standardization and transparency of the M&V method.
+Scalability is supported by standardization and transparency of the M&V method.
 Fewer data streams are required, and the sources for the principal data streams are accessible.
 Program rules can dictate how the method is to be employed, how to assure data accuracy, etc. Fully documented tools can provide the savings analysis.
 Technical reviewers and evaluators can determine whether the methods were followed correctly.

 Key Challenges and Opportunities (not addressed above)